 Project 2 aims to bring together neural models of the brain with machine learning to study and treat epilepsy.
 This project will develop patient-specific neural field models and neural mass models that replicate recorded EEG signals with high fidelity.
 The underlying model states and parameters will be used as inputs to machine learning algorithms to predict seizures and to elucidate the underlying mechanisms of epilepsy.
 This combined approach will help us to understand the causes and behaviours of epileptic seizures and build high fidelity models for epileptic seizure prediction.

-Professor David GraydenHead of Biomedical Engineering
+Professor David GraydenClifford Chair of Neural Engineering

 The University of Melbourne

-Professor David Grayden is Head of the Department of Biomedical Engineering, Melbourne School of Engineering and Leader of the Bionics Laboratory in the Centre for Neural Engineering, The University of Melbourne.
+Professor David Grayden is the Clifford Chair of Neural Engineering in the Department of Biomedical Engineering, and Leader of the Bionics Laboratory in the Centre for Neural Engineering, Melbourne School of Engineering, The University of Melbourne.